skiano/genz/README.md

+⚠️ WARNING: This is exprimental.

 # Gen Z

-⚠️ WARNING: This is exprimental.
+Streaming-first SSR for Node Apps

 👀 View a [Live demo](https://skiano.github.io/genz/)